 Isabela Beach

-Another great location for finding shells in Puerto Rico is at Isabela Beach, located on Puerto Rico’s northwestern coast.
+Another great location is Isabela Beach which is located on Puerto Rico’s northwestern coast.

 Isabela Beach is great if you love finding shells and exploring tidal pools.